From A Wiki of Ice and Fire

 Dance of the Dragons

 In the civil war known as the Dance of the Dragons, the city was originally ruled by King Aegon II, but in 130AC the city fell when it was invaded by Queen Rhaenyra Targaryen and her blacks.
-Later in 130AL, riots broke out against the rule of Rhaenyra.
+Later in 130AC, riots broke out against the rule of Rhaenyra.
 These culminated in the mass storming of the Dragonpit and the deaths of five Targaryen dragons, thousands of smallfolk and the ruination of the Dragonpit.
 Rhaenyra abandoned the city, which was subsequently left without a ruler for a short period of time.
 In the last month of 130AC, Aegon II proclaimed his intend to retake the city.

-During the Blackfyre Rebellion, the army of Daemon Blackfyre, the bastard half-brother of King Daeron II Targaryen, threatened King's Landing, but they were stopped at the Battle of the Redgrass Field.
+During the Blackfyre Rebellion in 196AC, the army of Daemon Blackfyre, the bastard half-brother of King Daeron II Targaryen, threatened King's Landing, but they were stopped at the Battle of the Redgrass Field.

 Great Spring Sickness

-When the Great Spring Sickness engulfed Westeros, four in ten inhabitants were killed by the outbreak.
+When the Great Spring Sickness engulfed Westeros in 209AC, four in ten inhabitants were killed by the outbreak.
 Funeral pyres which took place in the ruins of the Dragonpit burned nonstop, painting the night sky in the unnatural green of wildfire.

 During the civil war known as Robert's Rebellion and the War of the Usurper, King Aerys II Targaryen contemplated burning the city to the ground to "save" it from the rebels, and it was sacked shortly after by a Westerlands host commanded by Aerys's former Hand of the King, Lord Tywin Lannister.
 Robert Baratheon became the new king on the Iron Throne, forming House Baratheon of King's Landing.